anywhichway/tlx-chart/README.md

 ![PieChart Example](./images/tagexample.png)

 You can also add event handlers.
 The ones below just log co-ordinates to the console.
-See the [TLX directives documentation](https://github.com/anywhichway/tlx#directives) for more details.

 ```html
 <tlx-chart id="mychart"